 The drone safety cluster is a living lab for the development of safer drones.
 Together with various end-users, new applications are created for industrial maintenance, precision agriculture and public services.
 The focus of the project is on the development of new technical safety standards for drones and safe integration of equipment used on drones.
 The goal of the Living Lab is to make the Eindhoven region a competence center for drone technology.
 The ambition is a leading position in de world regarding safe and reliable drone technology.
 The OPZuid project has a total budget of 1.6 M Euro.

 Smart Tooling is a project within the European program Interreg Flanders-The Netherlands.
 Together with its Partners, KI<MPI is developing innovative robotics for maintenance applications in the processing industry.
 The goal of the project is to strengthen the process industry by working cost efficiently and more safely.
 The Smart Tooling cluster started in 2017 and has a total budget of 3.5 M Euro.
 The consortium consists of 8 service providers and 16 SMEs.
 Avular is Project partner light and part of the “UAS – Flying outside” cluster with AIRobot and Spie.

-The Redox CrossRoads2 project is a solution provided by Avular and Airobot for indoor drone inspection for corrosion.
+The Redox CrossRoads2 project is a solution provided by Avular and Airobot, supported by the European Union, for indoor drone inspection for corrosion.
 It covers both the development of indoor navigation technology based on beacons, and innovative hyperspectral technology to detect abnormalities.
 With this detected information, an Artificial Intelligence Engine will classify the abnormalities.
 This process should work seamlessly and needs a drone that can fulfill these inspections completely autonomously on a safe and reliable way.

 The project starts in 2019 and is expected to finish mid-2020.